“Growing Out” In Service

 One Mobile Projector Per Trainer partners with charities already serving in the poorest communities of the world like Haiti, Rwanda, and Nepal to transform lives through education.
 OMPT provides the local people with cordless, solar-powered mobile projectors to communicate vital health and sanitation practices.
 Website

 Siloé Ministries is a Christian medical ministry serving in La Mision, Baja California and other poor communities in Mexico.
-They provide needy families with free health education, medical care, and Christ-centered counseling.
-They run a family medicine and dental clinic in La Mision and host medical missions teams.
-A gift to Siloé will support our community clinic as well as health education outreach and events in nearby rural villages.
-Website
+They provide needy families with free health education, medical and dental care, and Christ-centered counseling.
+They run a family medicine and dental clinic in La Mision and host medical mission teams.

 US Foundation for the Children of Haiti